zokrezyl/yetty/docs/webgpu-architecture.md

   instance binds only its own per-instance data.

-Per-terminal state (the cell buffer, per-layer uniforms, per-figure data) is owned by that terminal's renderers and is never global.
+Per-terminal state (the cell buffer, per-layer uniforms, per-figure data) is owned by that terminal's layers and figures and is never global.

 ---